AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 }}

-**Skills**    :: Persuasion +7
+**Skills**    :: Insight +3, Persuasion +7
+**Senses**    :: Passive Perception 10
+**Gear**      :: Kakure-bi
-**Languages** :: Formal, Common
+**Languages** :: Formal Sumirikugo, Sumirikugo
-**CR**        :: 5 (XP ?; PB +3; Level 5)
+**CR**        :: 3 (XP 700; PB +3; Level 5) <!-- TODO - Class Level Statblock - PB too high -->

 }}

 ### Traits

-***Sneak Attack (1/Turn).*** Hatsumomo deals an extra 10 (3d6) damage when it hits a target with a Weapon Attack and has Advantage on the Attack Roll, or when the target is within 5 feet of an ally of Hatsumomo that isn't incapacitated and Hatsumomo doesn't have Disadvantage on the Attack Roll.
+***Sneak Attack (1/Turn).*** Hatsumomo deals an extra 10 (3d6) damage when it hits a target with a Weapon Attack and has Advantage on the Attack Roll, or when the target is within 5 feet of an ally of Hatsumomo that isn't incapacitated and Hatsumomo doesn't have Disadvantage on the Attack Roll. <!-- TODO - Class Level Statblock - Damage high? -->

 ***Kakure-bi.*** Hatsumomo wields a magical Tessen called Kakure-bi.
 Kakure-bi appears to be a regular folding fan, but is instead a +1 Tessen with the Finesse property (included in Hatsumomo's attacks).
 The attributes of Kakure-bi are included in Hatsumomo's statblock.

-***Protective Fan.*** When Hatsumomo attacks with Kakure-bi or as a Bonus Action she can change it from closed to open or vice versa.
+***Protective Fan.*** When Hatsumomo attacks with Kakure-bi, or as a Bonus Action, she can change Kakure-bi from closed to open or vice versa.
 While open, her attack instead deals 1d4 Slashing damage, but grants her an additional +1 AC.
 She starts with Kakure-bi open.

 ### Actions